CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: CosmoGen framework

 \subsection{Selection}

 At the end of the evaluation, each model has a fitness value given by the best-fit $\chi^2$ obtained for the chosen likelihood and resulting from the short chains.
-We note this is not necessarily the minimum $\chi^2$ that could be achieved with longer chains or a different parameter space.
+We note that this is not necessarily the minimum $\chi^2$ that could be achieved with longer chains or a different parameter space.

-Given the uncertainty associated with these best-fits, the next step selects a sub-set of the the best-performing solutions.
+Given the uncertainty associated with these best fits, the next step involves selecting a subset of the the best-performing solutions.
 The selection process is implemented through a tournament method.
 In this approach, a set of the best individuals is randomly selected to compete.
 The winners of the tournaments constitute the final selection of the present generation.
 They are stored as part of the final population, joining the winners of all past generations.